jones714/webAppsClassTeamProject1/homework5/README.md

 ### Setup local PostgresSQL Database on Windows:

-Download PostgreSQL server  www.postgresql.org .
+* Download PostgreSQL server  www.postgresql.org .

-Once the download completes, double click on the file to run the installer.
+* Once the download completes, double click on the file to run the installer.

-Click Next on the initial page to begin configuring your installation and choose your installation directory.
+* Click Next on the initial page to begin configuring your installation and choose your installation directory.

-The next page allows you to choose which components you wish to install.
+* The next page allows you to choose which components you wish to install.
 You need the PostgreSQL Server and Command Line Tools selected at a minimum.

-Click Next and choose the location where the database data files will be stored.
+* Click Next and choose the location where the database data files will be stored.

-select and confirm an administrative password for the PostgreSQL superuser (called postgres).
+* select and confirm an administrative password for the PostgreSQL superuser (called postgres).

-Choose the port 5432.
+* Choose the port 5432.

-PostgreSQL is ready to be installed.
+* PostgreSQL is ready to be installed.

-Once the installation is complete, you can verify it using the psql command line tool.
+* Once the installation is complete, you can verify it using the psql command line tool.

-In your start menu, type psql and click on the tool to launch the program.
+* In your start menu, type psql and click on the tool to launch the program.
 You will be prompted to enter the connection details that you wish to use.

-Press Enter to accept the default choices given in the square brackets.
+* Press Enter to accept the default choices given in the square brackets.
 The final prompt will be for the password for the postgres user that you configured during setup.

-Launch PostgresSQL(pgAdmin 4).
+* PostgresSQL(pgAdmin 4) will be launched.

 ```